 The kid and shared secret are listed with slightly different names in the Admin Center, so you can use the following image as a reference when implementing these components:

-Creating a JWT token
+Creating a JWT for Messaging token

 There are several articles describing JWTs, so we’ll only give a brief overview here.
 JWT, or JSON Web Token, is an open standard structured format that allows the sharing of security information, such as login requests, typically between a client and server.